RivDomCode/team-events/README.md

 Styled with SASS and plain CSS.

-Icons and fonts taken form Google Fonts.
+Icons and fonts taken from Google Fonts.

 npm packages: react-big-calendar, react-datetime-picker